philmikejones/beginning-mapping/handout.md

 # Introduction

-Welcome to beginning mapping and spatial analysis for social researchers course.
+Welcome to the beginning mapping and spatial analysis for social researchers course.
 This one--day course is being run on behalf of the Social Research Association.
 This course contributes 6 hours to the MRS CPD programme.